 Offer Healthy Snacks

 The afternoon dip often causes employees to resort to an unhealthy snack such as a soda, chocolate bar, or a bag of chips.
 While an occasional treat doesn’t hurt anyone, overindulgence could have a negative impact on the health of your employees.
 A simple way to promote a healthy lifestyle is by swapping these processed foods with healthy alternatives.
-Offering fresh fruits could help employees make small dietary changes that will improve their health.
+Offering fresh fruits could help employees make small dietary changes that will improve their overall health.

 Encourage Physical Activity

 Studies have shown that thirty minutes of exercise per day can already significantly improve physical as well as mental health.
-However, most employees spent a good part of their day sitting behind their desk.
+However, most employees spend a good part of their day sitting behind their desks.
 To encourage physical activity, you could invite employees to go for a walk during lunch breaks or take a moment to stretch.
 Additionally, you could organize sports activities on a regular basis.
 These exercises are not only beneficial to the employees’ health but also stimulate team-building.

-Provide Comfortable Office Space
+Provide a Comfortable Office Space

 Employees spend a significant amount of time inside the office.
 It is only natural that there are going to be days where situations in their personal lives are going to interfere with their work.
 Showing compassion and support can help your employees deal with their emotions.
-Ultimately, building a foundation of trust, encouragement, and honesty is essential in stimulating a healthy work environment.
+Ultimately, building a foundation of trust, encouragement, and honesty is essential in creating a healthy work environment.